 When you’re beginning to build your investment portfolio, the type of investments you pursue depend on your means at the time.
 Ask yourself the right questions, understand your goals, and figure out what you can do within your own means.
 Everyone’s financial starting point is going to be different.
 It’s not a one size fits all strategy – it’s what works for you.

-When starting out, you should build your portfolio at a pace that is conducive to your own means.
+When starting out, you should build your investment portfolio at a pace that is conducive to your own means.
 Not everyone will be able to purchase one or more $500,000 properties right off the bat, however, the goal remains the same: setting up a channel that will help you build equity and amass wealth.
 Even if buying a modest studio condo for $350,000 is what your budget will allow, that’s a great way to get your money to start working for you and will set you on the path to being able to afford larger investments in the future.

 WHY REAL ESTATE IS A GREAT INVESTMENT